CosmodiumCS/MK22-Siamese/README.md

-# Discord File Splitter, Downloader, and Rebuilder Bot
+# Discord Cloud Drive Bot, aka Siamese

 This is a Discord bot that allows you to split files into parts, send them as messages in a text channel, download attachments from a specified channel, and rebuild a file from split parts using a JSON database.